What Is The Psychology Of Anger?

 Anger can sometimes be healthy.
 If you know how to cope with your feelings of anger, they can encourage or inspire you to discuss your feelings or solve problems that are triggering your anger.

 However, excessive anger can also make decision-making and problem-solving more difficult.
 For some, a desire to reduce internal stress may trigger perceived hostility.
 The psychologist Anna Freud pioneered the concept of what she termed "defense mechanisms."
-A therapist can help you become more self-aware of your own behaviors and help reduce feelings of chronic anger and hostility.
+A therapist can help you become more self-aware of your own behaviors and help reduce feelings of chronic anger and aggression.

 Anger in the brain